StephenHouse/SmartBar/README.md

 **STEMFractionSaturated**\
 A real number 0-1 (default = 0)\
 _Fraction of pixels (high & low) to saturate during normalization of STEM images.
 This value is also used for any image where the imaging mode cannot be determined._
+_(Note: It cannot currently distinguish TEM and STEM from .ser files.
+Both types will use _STEMFractionSaturated_.)_

 **TEMFractionSaturated**\
 A real number 0-1 (default 0.01 or 0.0005)\